← Back to Blog

 Why Plain Text?

 Most thinking tools trap your ideas inside proprietary formats.
 Open the file in another application and you get a mess of XML, binary data, or an inscrutable JSON blob.
-Your ideas belong to you — not to the software vendor’s file format.
+Your domain knowledge belongs to your team — not to the software vendor’s file format.

 Thinking Tools Software is built around a different belief: your data should live in plain text files you can read, edit, search, version control, and back up using any tool you already own.
-A concept map is just a Markdown file with propositions like “Dog chases Cat” or “Einstein developed General Relativity”.
+A concept map is just a Markdown file with propositions like “Customer places Order” or “Deposit is a Commercial Transaction”.
 A process model will be a structured text file you can diff in Git, open in VS Code, or grep through on the command line.

 This approach forces us to make the text format good enough to stand on its own — which turns out to be a liberating constraint.
-When the file format is legible, users understand their own data.
-When it is version-controllable, teachers can share templates with students and get their work back as pull requests.
-When it is plain text, it works with every editor, every backup tool, and every future application we haven’t imagined yet.
+When the file format is legible, your team understands its own data.
+When it is version-controllable, engineering teams can manage their domain models the way they manage code.
+When it is plain text, it works with every editor, every backup tool, and — increasingly — every AI coding agent that joins the team.

 The First Tool: Concepticon

-Concepticon is a desktop application for creating, exploring, and teaching with concept maps.
-You write propositions in plain text — two or more concepts connected by a phrase — and Concepticon turns them into an interactive visual graph.
+Concepticon is a desktop application for creating concept maps of the language your team uses to talk about its domain.
+You write propositions in plain text — two or more concepts connected by a phrase — and Concepticon turns them into an interactive graph.

-From there, the application adds the things a screen does better than index cards: automatic layout, zoom and pan, AI-assisted generation from documents or web pages, full keyboard navigation, and rich concept descriptions rendered from Markdown.
+From there, the application adds the things a screen does better than a whiteboard: automatic layout, focus views that zoom into one neighbourhood at a time, AI-assisted generation from documents or web pages, full keyboard navigation, and rich concept descriptions rendered from Markdown.

 Concepticon is designed to be accessible by default.
 I am legally blind, which means screen reader compatibility and keyboard navigation aren’t afterthoughts — they are first-class requirements built into every feature from the start.